Courses in Environmental Sustainability – 2 points

 NSERC USRA – Summer 2024

-Continued work with Dr. Jonathan Van Hamme regarding environmentally concerning PFAS and PFAS degrading bacteria, specifically NB4-1Y and JVH1.
+I continued work with Dr. Jonathan Van Hamme regarding environmentally concerning PFAS and PFAS degrading bacteria, specifically NB4-1Y and JVH1.
 The work involved many independently organized time course experiments where PFAS degrading bacteria were grown using various sulphur sources.
 The methods developed were used later during my directed study and honours project.
-Additionally, sequenced the complete genome for Rhodococcus sp.
-JVH1 and published on the National Centre for Biotechnology Information database.
+Additionally, I sequenced the complete genome for Rhodococcus sp.
+JVH1 and published it on the National Centre for Biotechnology Information database.
 Through my research experience, I’ve learned the importance of bioremediation and how reversing environmental damage already done is just as important as preventing damage yet to come.

-Environmental Organization
+Environmental Organization – 5 points

 Westsyde Secondary Climate Action Club – Fall 2021 and Winter 2022

-Extra-Curricular Knowledge Sharing
+Extra-Curricular Knowledge Sharing – 2 points

 TRU URIC and SUPER Conference Presentations – Winter 2025